 Accordingly, here are a few steps you need to go through in order to change the trustee of an irrevocable trust.

 1. Procedures Already in Place?
-First and foremost, check the trust documents themselves to see whether there are provisions already written in the trust that provide for replacing the trustee.
+First and foremost, check the trust documents themselves to see whether there are provisions already written in the trust that provides for replacing the trustee.
 If the trust documents have those procedures, then you can simply follow them.

 2. Beneficiary Consent.
 If there are no pre-written procedures in the trust document, then you can contact all of the beneficiaries of the irrevocable trust to obtain their consent to remove the trustee.
 This is an effective solution unless there are beneficiaries who are unnamed (such as children of a family member who have yet to be born) or there are minor children beneficiaries.